Obarun/66/doc/66-boot.md

 - It uses `/dev/null` as its stdin (instead of `/dev/console`).
 Although stdout and stderr still use `/dev/console` for now.

-- It checks if the *LIVE* basename is a valid mountpoint and if so mounts it.
+- It checks if the *LIVE* basename is a valid mountpoint, and if so it mounts it.
 If requested, it unmounts if the *LIVE* basename is a valid mountpoint and performs a mount.

 - It creates the *LIVE* directory invocating [66-scandir -v VERBOSITY -l LIVE -b -c -s skel](66-scandir.html) plus **-L user_log** if requested.